mahmud-bhuiyan/feature-request-board-server/README.md

 The User API manages user-related operations, allowing users to be created, retrieved, updated, and deleted.

-### Get all users details

-- URL: `/api/v1/admins/`
-- Method: `GET`
-- Description: Retrieves all users.
-  - Response: Returns a JSON object containing an array of users.

 ## Base URL

 The base URL for accessing the User API is `/api/v1/users`.